This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 - A master’s in machine learning at a top 10 CS department.

-One common piece of advice we heard regularly was to:
+One common piece of advice we’ve heard regularly from people with experience in government was to:

 - Identify someone who is rising up the ranks quickly and has a decent chance of becoming the most senior government official in your domain of interest